wilsonz8427/apcsa-freedom-project/entries/entry02.md

 #### Decisions
-I decided to work with Shuquan Huang, a classmate who have a similar interest in home secuity, to make a secure system to protect residents from outside danger.
+I decided to work with Shuquan Huang, a classmate who have a similar interest in home security, to make a secure system to protect residents from outside danger.
 We decided to make a secure door system that would need either passcode, fingerprint, entrance card or other means of password.
-We will be using [Arduino](https://www.arduino.cc/) to create our lock mechianism and use its programming language to allow it be interactive.
+We will be using [Arduino](https://www.arduino.cc/) to create our lock mechanism and use its programming language to allow it be interactive.

 We decided to split our work into multiple parts.
 We will start with resource gathering